hehenischal/django-tutorial-coming-soon/README.md

 # django-tutorial
-this is the repo for "django-tutorial.dev"
+this is the Pre-repo for "django-tutorial.dev"